Integrations — JupyterLab

 memory: 6Gi

-Ensure the Spark master service is reachable from the notebook namespace (e.g. tdp-spark-master-svc.tdp-project.svc.cluster.local:7077).
+Make sure the Spark master service is accessible from the notebook namespace (e.g. tdp-spark-master-svc.tdp-project.svc.cluster.local:7077).

 NetworkPolicy considerations

-- Notebook pods add an egress rule matching any Spark master (
+- Notebook pods add an egress rule that matches any Spark master (

-app.kubernetes.io/component: master,app.kubernetes.io/name: spark). - If the Spark chart has its own NetworkPolicy, allow inbound connections from the notebook namespace.
+app.kubernetes.io/component: master,app.kubernetes.io/name: spark). - If the Spark chart ships its own NetworkPolicy, allow inbound connections from the notebook namespace.

 Mode 3 — Bundled Spark cluster (optional)